Qhucy/KodeKitten/README.md

 # Cloning Help

-Some unit tests in this project require a connection to a mock discord bot.
+Some unit tests in this project require a connection to a mock discord bot and valid file paths.

-1. In KodeKitten.java (Main Class), update the two static paths at the top of the file to local files on your system with the proper information.
+1. In Snowflake.java AND Bot.java, update the two arguments in the TEST enums to match to local files on your system with the proper information.
 2. The test token text file must have a single line with the mock discord bot's token.
 3. The test snowflake TOML config must mirror the normal snowflake TOML config but with the correct Discord Snowflake